 - I CAN Parent & Student Handbook for all families - Homeschool ESs receive the weekly Monday Memo from administration to stay up to date on important events, resources, and reminders to share with their families.
-Because ESs are in close communication with families, we have found that parents are more responsive and involved in communication that comes directly from their ES, rather than mass communication that comes from administration. - Families also receive direct emails to announce new offerings and events - Annual surveys - Monthly Learning Plan meetings - Annual Curriculum Conference for parents
+Because ESs are in close communication with families, we have found that parents are more responsive and involved in communication that comes directly from their ES, rather than mass communication that comes from administration. - Families also receive direct emails to announce new offerings and events - Annual surveys - Monthly Learning Plan meetings - Annual Ignite!
+Conference for parents

-Quest Academy Families:
+Academy Families:

 - I CAN Parent & Student Handbook for all families

-- Quest Academy uses School Messenger to send program reminders, notifications, and information via email and telephone recording.
+- School Messenger to send program reminders, notifications, and information via email and telephone recording

-- Jupiter grades is used as a communication tool for student progress
+- Canvas gradebook is used as a communication tool for student progress

 - Coffee with the Principal

 - Annual surveys

-- Monthly Learning Plan meetings
+- Learning Plan meetings

-- Annual Curriculum Conference for parents
+- Annual Ignite!
+Conference for parents